Cheery-Boga/array-cardios/README.md

 const ordered = inventors.sort((a, b) => (a.year > b.year ?
 1 : -1));
 ```

-### array.reduce()
+### array.prototype.reduce()

-`reduce()` accepts two parameters (the accumulator and the current item value).
+`reduce()` accepts two parameters (the accumulator and the current element
-It runs a function on every item in an array accepting a new current value each
+value).
+It runs a function on every element in an array accepting a new current
-time.
+value each time.
 Finally it retuns a single total value.

 ```js
 const totalYears = inventors.reduce((total, inventor) => {